$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Calculations in the -type Model

+To express the effective action in terms of bi-local fields, we introduce the macroscopic Green's functions $G^\Psi(z,z')$ and the self-energies $\Sigma^\Psi(z,z')$ as Lagrange multipliers.
+This is rigorously achieved by inserting the following identity into the path integral for each field component $\Psi \in \{\phi, \psi, \lambda, B\}$:

-$\#=M,N$ represents the number of Chiral and Fermi fields respectively.
-Special care must be taken with the contraction of $\lambda$ and $\bar{\lambda}$—regarding the spatial arguments $z$ and $z'$ as well as the associated signs and coefficients.
-In the end, the interaction part of the resulting action shows,
+where the flavor number $N_\Psi$ is $N$ for the components of chiral multiplets ($\phi, \psi$) and $M$ for the components of Fermi multiplets ($\lambda, B$).
+This integral identity dynamically enforces the definition $G^\Psi(z,z') = \sum_a \langle \bar{\Psi}^a(z)\Psi^a(z') \rangle/N_\Psi $.
+By applying this relation, we can formally replace the microscopic field bilinears in the disorder-averaged interaction with the macroscopic bi-local fields.
+Special care must be taken with the contraction of fermionic fields, such as $\lambda$ and $\bar{\lambda}$—particularly regarding the ordering of spatial arguments $z$ and $z'$, as well as the signs associated with the anti-commutativity of Grassmann variables.
+After performing the ensemble average over the random couplings, the interaction part of the resulting effective action is thus rewritten as: